pifroggi/vs_undistort/README.md

 <br />

 ## Requirements
-* pip install numpy
-* pip install einops
 * [pytorch](https://pytorch.org/)
+* `pip install numpy`
+* `pip install einops`

 ## Setup
-Drop the entire "vs_undistort" folder to where you typically load scripts from.
+Put the entire "vs_undistort" folder into your scripts folder, or where you typically load scripts from.

 ## Usage